-Eleven students were awarded Cresson Traveling Scholarships in 1956.
 The awards are made by the Board of Directors through its Committee on Instruction, upon the recommendation of the Faculty.
+Ten students were awarded Cresson Traveling Scholarships in 1954.
+The student illustrations in this catalogue are selected chiefly from the work of the winners in the 1954 competition.
 In the case of exceptional merit and when a very decided improvement is evident a student may, through the same authority, receive the award a second time.
 Competition for a second scholarship may be entered only during the year succeeding the first award, unless otherwise ruled or a satisfactory excuse be accepted by the Committee on Instruction.